-Research and Exploration into the Origin, Evolution, and Complexity of Life
+Investigating the Origin, Evolution, and Complexity of Life in Ice

 International interdisciplinary team exploring Lake Untersee, high in the mountains of Dronning Maud Land, Russian Sector, Antarctica.
 This meromictic lake, covered with ice for at least 10,000 years, hosts a rich photosynthetic microbial community within the ice of the lake.

 For further information contact